DafetiteOgaga/custom_commands/README.md

 <br>

 ## New
+   - mysqlversion checks if MySQL is installed and prints its version
+   - mysqlstartserver spins up MySQL server
+   - mysqlstopserver stops MySQL server
+   - mysqlrestartserver restarts MySQL server
+   - mysqlstatus_server displays the status of MySQL server
+   - mysqlshell launches MySQL shell, you can pass your userame as argument(default is 'root')
    - gitignore lets your browse through your repository.
 Allowing you to either create and add or update your .gitignore file with the selected list of file(ys) and directory(ies)
    - requirement_txt command - to create, update and install the dependencies in the requirement.txt file
    - startproject creates a new django project